zzhuyii/OrigamiSimulator/README.md

 the heat transfer of active origami and can calculate the active crease folding due to changing temperature.

-## Comments on Stiffness Prediction Accuracy:
+## Comments on Accuracy in Stiffness Prediction:

-This code is based on a bar and hinge model for origami structures.
-The bar and hinge model is a reduced order simulation method to capture the kinematic and mechanical behaviors of origami structures.
+This code is based on bar and hinge models for origami structures.
+The bar and hinge model is a reduced order simulation method for capturing the kinematic and mechanical behaviors of origami structures.
-There are different ways to derive the stiffness parameters of a bar and hinge model, and these methods produce different results.
+There are different ways for deriving the stiffness parameters of a bar and hinge model, and these methods produce different results.
-In this model, the stiffness parameters are mostly derived analytically by matching the stiffness with theoretical plate for shear and tension and by matching the pseudo-rigid-body model (see Howell's textbook Compliant Mechanisms) for large folding.
+In this simulation package, the stiffness parameters are derived analytically through matching the stiffness from the bar and hinge model to that from the the theoretical plate (for shear and tension) and the pseudo-rigid-body model (for large folding).
-This method does not capture large panel deformations with high fidelity, especially when studying non-rigid foldable origami patterns.
+This derivation method does not capture large panel deformations with high fidelity, especially when studying non-rigid foldable origami patterns.
 Most paper-based non-rigid foldable origami prototypes can have panels with initial curvature and bending.
-Therefore, the bar and hinge model can over-estimate the stiffness of these prototypes because it cannot capture the softening due to the initial curving and bending (which effectively requires capturing the softened post-buckling stiffness).
+Therefore, the bar and hinge model can over-estimate the stiffness of these prototypes because it cannot capture the softening due to the initial curving and bending (which requires capturing the softened post-buckling stiffness).
-In physics, many researchers will use curve-fitting to find the stiffness parameters of bars and rotational springs.
+To resolve this, many researchers will use curve-fitting to find out the stiffness parameters of bars and rotational springs (say fitting the Young's modulus).
-Curve-fitting is like using the secant stiffness while analytically derivation is like using the initial tangent stiffness.
-Therefore, the curve-fitting method can approximate the softening behaviors due to panel buckling and bending better for studying many non-rigid foldable origami structures.
+In this case, curve-fitting is like using the secant stiffness (while analytically derivation is like using the initial tangent stiffness), so the curve-fitting method can better approximate the softened stiffness of many non-rigid foldable origami prototypes.
-Users of the code are suggested to try curve-fit the stiffness parameters if high accuracy is needed for simulating non-rigid foldable systems and matching the behaviors in origami prototypes.
+Users of the code are suggested to try curve-fit the stiffness parameters (such as Young's modulus) if high accuracy is needed for simulating non-rigid foldable systems and matching the behaviors in origami prototypes.
-However, the analytical derivation still provides a fast alternative for finding the trends and understanding the behaviors.
+However, the results from analytical derivation still provides a fast alternative for finding the trends and understanding the behaviors of origami systems.

 ## Using the Code: